autowarefoundation/autoware-documentation/docs/support/support-guidelines.md

 When you start working on an issue, link the related pull request to the issue by mentioning the issue number.
 This helps maintain a clear and traceable development history.

+For more details, see the [Pull Request Guidelines page](../contributing/pull-request-guidelines/index.md).

 !!! warning

     GitHub Issues is not for questions or unconfirmed bugs.
 If an issue is created for such purposes,